LuisMCap/eBay-email-tracker/README.md

 # Introduction

 This is a project I built with the sole intent to learn more about scraping websites, manipulating data, and delivering it through a medium.
-It is not intended for personal or commercial use.
+It is not intended for commercial use.

 The program tracks an entire eBay search page of a particular item and sends automated updates to an email with the respective link and price to each entry.